Roshanaka9hunnidbands/Windows-taking-too-long-to-shut-down/README.md

 ### Lack of Documentation

-Despite being a widespread issue, there has been little to no credible documentation or official acknowledgment from Microsoft or other major sources.
+Despite being a widespread issue, there has been little to no credible documentation or official acknowledgement from Microsoft or other major sources.
 This lack of visibility has left many users without a clear solution, leading to frustration and repeated troubleshooting attempts.

 ## Solution

 ### Fix Using a 2.4 GHz Receiver and Adjusting GameInput Service Settings

 A reliable fix involves using a 2.4 GHz receiver to spoof the computer into believing an Xbox 360 controller is always connected and adjusting the recovery settings of the GameInput Service in Windows.
-Additionally, ensuring the receiver is always shown in Device Manager and disabling it to prevent interference with existing controllers' connections is crucial.
+Additionally, it is crucial to ensure the receiver is always shown in Device Manager and disable it to prevent interference with existing controllers' connections.

 ### Steps to Implement the Fix